tomis007/piv-go-fork/README.md

 newPIN := fmt.Sprintf("%06d", newPINInt)
 newPUK := fmt.Sprintf("%08d", newPUKInt)

+// If you want to change PIN/PUK retries, it's recommended to do it BEFORE changing
+// the PIN/PUK, as SetRetries will reset PIN/PUK to their default values. if err := yk.SetRetries(piv.DefaultManagementKey, piv.DefaultPIN, 5, 4); err != nil {
+	// ...
+}

 // Set all values to a new value. if err := yk.SetManagementKey(piv.DefaultManagementKey, newKey); err != nil {
 	// ...
 }